RomainDWipsea/playground/README.md

 ## Development

+If you don't have it already, install npm following https://www.npmjs.com/get-npm Make sure that you have the latest version.

 To run the visualization locally you just need a server to serve all the files from the `dist` directory.
-You can run `npm install` then `npm run serve` if you don't have one handy.
+You can run `npm install` then `npm run build` and then `npm run serve` if you don't have one handy.
 To see the visualization, visit `http://localhost:8080/` on your browser.

 When developing, use `npm run serve-watch`.
 This will start a static server and also watchers to automatically compile the TypeScript, HTML and CSS files whenever they change.